Calendar Views | FieldCamp

 What It Is

 The Resource view flips the layout to vertical columns — one column per technician, with time running top to bottom.
 Each column shows a technician's complete daily schedule, making it easy to compare two or three people side by side.
+An Unassigned column on the left collects work that has no technician yet.

 When to Use It